 The paper flower wall and the reading nook

 This is probably my favorite one.
 It actually doubles as a light (a lantern?).
-Right now we have two light-up flowers but I’ll mix in a few more.
+There are two light-up flowers and they add just the right touch of whimsy and magic.
 It’s a really fun feature that the girls can control by remote from their beds.

 Easily the largest transformation in the room is the closet turned reading nook.
 We named it The Nook because, well, we seem to name everything.
 I’m looking at you BFF Ladies Club…